YousefAnsary/iOS-GMS-Manager/README.md

 ```
 <br/>

-4- use you mapManager instance to manage the style and the functionalities of your map, find its protocol below
+4- use your mapManager instance to manage the style and the functionalities of your map, find its protocol below
 ```
 public protocol GMSViewManager {
     var customMarkerSize: CGSize { get set }